jamesplease/redux-resource/docs/basics/state-structure.md

 Keep in mind that you don't _need_ to store any additional metadata here.
 For instance, in the above example, if you'd rather have a `selectedIds` property directly on your state instead, then you can do that, too.
-Just know that you have the option to store your own metadata for each resource.
+Just know that the option is there to store your own, additional metadata in the `meta` object.

 ### Labels